-Exposes the selection index of the JSF DataModel as an attribute of the component.
+Exposes the selection index of the JSF DataModel as an attribute of the component (this is the row number of the underlying collection, or the map key).

 • value - name of the conversation context variable.
 Not needed if there is exactly one @DataModel in the component.